 Here’s probably the only HIPAA book that comes with a HIPAA awareness test.
 It’s a complete guide to everything HIPAA – from risk analysis to risk management processes and their implementation.
 A must-read for healthcare clearinghouses and providers.
 This edition emphasizes securing ePHI and other cybersecurity aspects of covered entities.

 Author: Dan KragerPublication Date: 2008

 This second edition of HIPAA for Healthcare Professionals deals with the provisions of HIPAA, the myths surrounding it, and how HIPAA relates to other laws.
-It includes real-life examples and test questions that will help a reader learn the concepts faster.
+It includes real-life examples and test questions to help a reader learn the concepts faster.

 Author: Mary C. ThomasonPublication Date: 2007

-The book is a compendium of expert opinions on how HIPAA security and privacy rules can be applied correctly in a variety of real-life situations.
+The book is a compendium of expert opinions on how HIPAA security and privacy rules can be applied correctly in various real-life situations.
 The book gives a ton of examples and indicates when various laws (like state, federal, and substance abuse laws) apply.

 Author: Dan KragerDate of Publication: 2005

 This edition details how HIPAA affects office personnel in different health care facilities and how they should conduct themselves on the job.
 It covers the five Titles of HIPAA, with more emphasis on Title II (Administrative simplification)